- Customers are looking for sustainable growth in their supply chains.

 About A.P.
 Moller – Maersk

 A.P.
 Moller - Maersk is an integrated logistics company working to connect and simplify its customers’ supply chains.
-As a global leader in logistics services, the company operates in more than 130 countries and employs over 100,000 people worldwide.
+As a global leader in logistics services, the company operates in more than 130 countries and employs about 110,000 people worldwide.
 Maersk is aiming to reach net zero emissions by 2040 across the entire business with new technologies, new vessels and green fuels.